Generalized Mahler measures of Laurent polynomials: Introduction

 where $\Delta$ stands for the statement that $|a|, |b|, \ \mbox{and} \ |c|$ are the lengths of the sides of a planar triangle, and in that case, $\alpha, \beta, \ \mbox{and} \ \gamma$ are the angles opposite to the sides of the lengths $|a|, |b|$ and $|c|$ respectively (see Figure \ref{Fig1}).

-We also remark that the constant coefficient can be replaced by a variable without changing the Mahler measure, in the sense that $\m(ax + by + c) = \m(ax + by + cz).$ Additionally, it is immediate to see that Cassaigne and Maillot's result can also be interpreted as i.e. the standard Mahler measure of $ax + by + cz$ is same as the Mahler measure of $x + y + z$ over the integration torus $\TT_{|a|, |b|, |c|}^3,$ where This different representation of $\m(ax + by +cz)$ makes \eqref{CM} a generalization of Smyth's result.
+We also remark that the constant coefficient can be replaced by a variable without changing the Mahler measure, in the sense that $\m(ax + by + c) = \m(ax + by + cz).$ Additionally, it is immediate to see that Cassaigne and Maillot's result can also be interpreted as i.e. the standard Mahler measure of $ax + by + cz$ is same as the integral of $\log|x + y + z|$ with respect to the Haar measure $\frac{d x}{x}\frac{dy}{y},$ and the integration domain is the torus $\TT_{|a|, |b|, |c|}^3,$ where This different representation of $\m(ax + by +cz)$ makes \eqref{CM} a generalization of Smyth's result.
 This leads to the following definition.

 \begin{defn} The \textbf{generalized Mahler measure} of a non-zero rational function $P \in \C(x_1, \dots, x_n)^*$ is defined as where $\mathfrak{a} = (a_1, \dots, a_n) \in (\R_{> 0})^n$ and \end{defn}